Linux Terminal Basics

 The quickest way to install, remove or update applications is through the Terminal.
 The Terminal is also referred to as the shell, command line, prompt, or command prompt.

-To open a Terminal, press Ctrl+Alt+T or tap the to search your computer and type the word Terminal.
+To open a Terminal, tap the Super Key , to search your computer and type the word Terminal.

 A box like the one below will appear:

 It might not look like much, and at first glance there might not appear to be much information, but the Terminal is one of the most powerful tools at your disposal.
 Take a look:

 |Current User||The username of the person currently logged in to this Terminal.|

 |Current Host||The hostname of the system currently in use by the Terminal.
 Unless you've connected to a remote machine via SSH, this will be the same name as your computer.|